joesmusings/quartz/content/Personal Knowledge Management.md

 	- I use a variation of Nick Milo's ACE folder structure:
 	- a nameless folder to hold utilities like attachments, templates, and data
 	- Atlas - a place for all of my evergreen notes
+		- I just store these in the root
-	 - Journal - my version of "calendar"
+	- Calendar - use a similar version for storing my temporal notes
-	- Efforts - Houses projects for me to complete and plans of how I want to live my life
+	- Efforts - (I call this planning) Houses projects for me to complete and plans of how I want to live my life
+		- I'm pretty shaky on this one right now, I'm torn between housing this in Obsidian vs Notion

 # Questions